BYU-ITC-210/BYU-ITC-210.github.io/HW7-HTTP.md

 ## Resources

-* Computer with FireFox web browser.
+* Computer with FireFox, Chrome, or Edge web browser.
+Other Chromium-based web browsers will probably also work.
 * [RFC 2616](https://www.rfc-editor.org/info/rfc2616) The IETF standard that defines HTTP 1.1
 * A [tutorial](http://www.steves-internet-guide.com/http-basics/) on how HTTP works.
 * [Blank Answer Sheet](HW7-HTTP-Answersheet.txt){: download="HW7-HTTP-Answersheet.txt"} text file into which you will insert your answers.